iechor/docs/content/engine/swarm/secrets.md

 ## About secrets

-In terms of Docker Swarm services, a _secret_ is a blob of data, such as a password, SSH private key, SSL certificate, or another piece of data that should not be transmitted over a network or stored unencrypted in a Dockerfile or in your application's source code.
-You can use Docker _secrets_ to centrally manage this data and securely transmit it to only those containers that need access to it.
-Secrets are encrypted during transit and at rest in a Docker swarm.
+In terms of iEchor Swarm services, a _secret_ is a blob of data, such as a password, SSH private key, SSL certificate, or another piece of data that should not be transmitted over a network or stored unencrypted in a iEchorfile or in your application's source code.
+You can use iEchor _secrets_ to centrally manage this data and securely transmit it to only those containers that need access to it.
+Secrets are encrypted during transit and at rest in a iEchor swarm.
 A given secret is only accessible to those services which have been granted explicit access to it, and only while those service tasks are running.